 LIFE is about sharing our stories in new and different ways so people will know the transforming Gospel of Jesus Christ.

-The communications department supports our vision by producing publications, providing content – word, photos and video and resources for parish life.
+The Communications and Engagement department supports our vision by producing publications, providing content – word, photos and video and resources for parish life.
 We also offer training and we work with the media to tell our stories.

 Share your stories